olugbeminiyi2000/MedHack_Life_Prescriber/README.md

 ### Additional Included Files

-1. *CONTRIBUTING.md*: Guidelines for contributing to the project.
-2. *LICENSE*: The licensing information for the project.
+1. *LICENSE*: The licensing information for the project.
-3. *requirements.txt*: List of dependencies required to run the project.
+2. *requirements.txt*: List of dependencies required to run the project.
-4. *.gitignore*: Specifies files and directories to be ignored by Git.
+3. *.gitignore*: Specifies files and directories to be ignored by Git.